Skip to content

 tutorial_soap_pic4

-This is the first operation we will need to invoke since it is used to authenticate with the online library system before calling the other functions.
+This is the first operation we will need to invoke, as it is used to authenticate with the online library system before calling other functions.

-In the next section we shall be performing the following actions:
+In the next section, we will be performing the following actions:

 2. Invoking the SOAP Actions

-Starting with the Connection_Authenticate operation that we had selected, click on the two Input parameters in turn and enter values:
+Starting with the Connection_Authenticate operation that we selected, click on the two input parameters in turn and enter values:

 • userName = librarian